 What is Equity Value?

-Equity Value is the sum-total of the values the shareholders have made available for the business.
-Equity Value is also called as Market Capitalization and can be calculated by multiplying the market value per share by the total number of shares outstanding.
-Equity market value is very important for a business owner especially when he plans out to sell his business.
-Equity Market value gives you a good measure of what a seller of business would receive after the debt has been paid.
+Equity Value, also known as market capitalization, is the total of the shareholders’ values available for the business and can be calculated by multiplying the market value per share by the total number of shares outstanding.
+It is very important for a business owner, especially when he plans to sell his business, as it gives a good measure of what a seller of business would receive after the debt has been paid.

 Equity Value Formula